contour-terminal/contour/docs/text-stack.md

 where to render those glyphs on the target surface.

-There is one texture atlas for monochrome glyphs (this is usually standard text) as well as one texture atlas for colored glyphs (usually colored emojis).
+There is one texture atlas for monochrome glyphs (this is usually standard text) as well as one texture atlas for colored glyphs (usually colored emoji).
 Additionally there can be a third type of texture atlas for storing LCD anti-aliased bitmap glyphs.